Storing CrUX CWV Data for URLs Using Python for SEOs

-The CWV panic days appear to be over, but that doesn’t mean keeping tabs on the data isn’t useful.
-CrUX data is useful for SEOs because it offers performance analysis opportunities for real user Core Web Vital metrics like Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS) which are minor ranking factors.
-By analyzing CrUX data, websites can optimize for a better user experience, and a chance to create minor improvements in search rankings.
+The CWV panic days appear to be over, but keeping tabs on the data is still useful.
+CrUX data is useful for SEOs because it offers performance analysis opportunities for real-user Core Web Vitals metrics like Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS), which are minor ranking factors.
+By analyzing CrUX data, websites can optimize the user experience and potentially gain minor improvements in search rankings.

 This is especially important for e-commerce sites where shoppers expect a flawless experience.
-See the report Delloite wrote several years back called “Milliseconds Make Millions“.
+See the Deloitte report from several years ago called “Milliseconds Make Millions“.

-In this short Python SEO tutorial I’ll show you step by step how to use the CrUX API and a bit of Python to generate URL metrics for LCP, FID, and CLS as well as a holistic label if it’s passing or failing.
+In this short Python SEO tutorial, I’ll show you step-by-step how to use the CrUX API and Python to generate URL metrics for LCP, FID, and CLS, plus a holistic pass/fail label.

 What is CrUX data?

-Google’s Chrome User Experience Report, commonly known as CrUX, is a public dataset of real user performance data of millions of websites across the web.
-This dataset is gathered from users who have opted into syncing their browsing history, have not set up a Sync passphrase, and have usage statistic reporting enabled.
+Google’s Chrome User Experience Report, commonly known as CrUX, is a public dataset of real user performance data for millions of websites across the web.
+This dataset is gathered from users who have opted into syncing their browsing history, have not set up a Sync passphrase, and have usage statistics reporting enabled.

 Requirements and Assumptions

-• Be careful with copying the code as indents are not always preserved well
+- Be careful copying the code; indents are not always preserved

 Get your API Key

 Getting an API key for the CrUX API is very easy.
-Unlike some Google APIs, it is a simple traditional key and not oauth or service account hassle.
-Head over to the Google Developer Could Console CrUX API page.
-This assumes you have a Good Cloud account.
-Then You’ll see a blue “enable” button.
+Unlike some Google APIs, it is a simple API key rather than OAuth or service-account credentials.
+Head over to the Google Cloud Console CrUX API page.
+This assumes you have a Google Cloud account.
+You’ll see a blue “Enable” button.

 Simply click that and then head over to the credentials page and hit the “Create Credentials” link at the top and select API key.
 This will generate the key.
 Record it for later.